VBSO COVID-19 preparations, response and cancellations

 • Those seeking exemptions from garnishments

-In addition, all persons entering the Courthouse are being asked the following questions:
+In addition, per the Supreme Court of Virginia, all persons entering the Courthouse will be asked the following questions:

-• Do you have a cough or respiratory symptoms?
+• Have you experienced a fever, cough or shortness of breath?

-Those who have a pending civil or criminal matter scheduled during the closure should contact the appropriate court for their new court date.
-All other offices located inside the Courthouse are also closed – including the clerks’ offices and Community Corrections and Pretrial – and they will have to be contacted directly for information on available services during this closure.
+Those who have a pending civil or criminal matter scheduled during the Judicial Emergency should contact the appropriate court for their new court date.
+All other offices located inside the Courthouse are also closed with very limited exceptions and they should be contacted directly for information on available services.
 Contact information is available at vbgov.com.

 For Virginia Beach Circuit Court filings, lockboxes have been provided for submitting civil and criminal paperwork and deed/land recording paperwork on the steps of the Courthouse Extension (Building 10B).
 Electronic recording is also available.
 Additional information on Circuit Court services available during this time is posted at vblandrecords.com.